andrewdmullen/andrewdmullen.github.io/_pages/about.md

 ### [Project Examples](https://andrewdmullen.github.io/projects/)

-* Underwater Imaging Systems: development of a custom instruments including submersible diver operated microscope, an underwater particle imaging velocimetry system, and a submersible digital holographic microscope
+* Underwater Imaging Systems: Jointly led the development of a custom submersible diver operated microscope, an underwater particle imaging velocimetry system, and a submersible digital holographic microscope - all used in ocean environments.
-* Icefin Underwater Robot: member of the operations and development team of Icefin, a custom remotely operated underwater vehicle designed for polar exploration
+* Underwater Robotics: Member of the operations and development team of Icefin a custom underwater robot designed for polar exploration.
+Led the design and fabrication of a custom instrument package for ROV exploration of deep sea brine pools.
-* Life Detection Payloads: development of conceptual life detection payloads and concept missions to explore "ocean worlds" in our solar system such as Europa
+* Ocean Worlds Exploration: Co-led development of conceptual life detection payloads and concept missions to explore "ocean worlds" in our solar system such as Europa.

 ### Technical Skills
 * Computing: data analysis, image processing, computer vision [*Python*, *Matlab*]